 I pulled out my junk jewelry stash.
 This is just a small part of it.
 Some of the jewelry is missing stones here and there and some of the jewelry is in perfect condition.

-I cut the Christmas cards into tree shapes just willy nilly.
+I cut the Christmas cards into tree shapes just willy-nilly.
 They don’t have to be perfect.
-For the toppers i selected a piece of jewelry or I just left the top bare like I did on the snowman card.
+For the toppers, i selected a piece of jewelry or I just left the top bare like I did on the snowman card.
 He didn’t need a tree topper.
 I used hot glue to put everything together.

-The tree trunks are small chips of wood or part of the cut up cards.
-I'm not showing all the steps in each project because there are a bunch of projects and you guys will know how to put them together just by looking at them.
+The tree trunks are small chips of wood or part of the cut-up cards.
+I’m not showing all the steps in each project because there are a bunch of projects and you guys will know how to put them together just by looking at them.
 This pretty card was from my brother and sister-in-law.

 I had a bunch of options to choose from when it came to tree toppers.
 Small vintage earrings make great tree toppers.
-This would be a fun project when you are visiting with relatives or friend over the holidays.
+This would be a fun project when you are visiting with relatives or friends over the holidays.
 Then you could pack them away for next Christmas.
 Get the kids involved.

-Next I took some of the jewelry pieces and made ornaments.
+I took some of the jewelry pieces and made ornaments.
 I selected these black and white pieces to work with.
 I cut or pulled the backs off of the earrings using a pair of wire cutters.

-I used simple white curly ribbon for the hangers and again I used hot glue to put everything together.
+I used simple white curly ribbon for the hangers and again, I used hot glue to put everything together.

 The little angels are vintage package decorations.
 I’ve had them for years and I never could decide what to do with them.
 They are so pretty.
 The picture above was cut from the video I made and the colors are off.